Arlene Golonka: Career

+Golonka performed in a number of productions for the West Coast Jewish Theatre.

 Personal life

-Golonka's NYC roommate was Valerie Harper.

 Golonka was married and divorced three times.
 Her first husband was Christopher Michael Haenel.
 In 1962, she married jazz pianist and composer Mike Longo, and they divorced in 1967.
 She wed actor Larry Delaney, who appeared with her in one episode of Mayberry R.F.D., in 1969, and they divorced in 1977.

-Later years and death
+Death

-After moving to Los Angeles in 1967, Golonka resided in West Hollywood, California, until her death due to complications from Alzheimer's disease on May 31, 2021, at age 85.
+Golonka died due to complications from Alzheimer's disease in West Hollywood, California on May 31, 2021, at age 85.